fmars/reasier/README.md

 -  jump to corresponding function when hit enter
 -  show help when hit ?
 -  syntax based color and highlight
+-  automatic close the tag_stack window when main window is closed

 ####Others
 -  switch between cpp and hpp files